sunnatTuychiyev/Mazzaly_backend/README.md

 few style tweaks are applied via `account/static/account/css/admin_custom.css`.

-Ingredient, category, recipe and instruction forms expose additional fields for Uzbek and Russian translations so text can be entered in all three supported languages.
+Ingredient, category, recipe and instruction forms expose additional fields for Uzbek and Russian translations so text can be entered in both supported languages.

 ## Telegram Mini App Example